farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 **_Sometimes things work out.
 Other times..._**

-If you make an action roll and you get a `partial success ( 4-5)` or a `bad outcome (1-3)`, you suffer a single `Consequence`.
+If you make an action roll and you get a `partial success ( 4-5)` or a `bad outcome (1-3)`, you suffer a single `consequence`.

 Consequences are a tool the GM can use to spice up the story.
 The GM uses the fiction, style, and tone established by the group to determine the type of consequence.

 ## Consequence Rating

 When a consequence is inflicted on a player, the `position` of the action roll tells us how bad that consequence is.

-So a consequence that comes from a `desperate` action roll is *usually* worse than a consequence from a `controlled` one.
+So a consequence that comes from a `desperate` action roll is _usually_ worse than a consequence from a `controlled` one.

-We call this the `Consequence Rating`.
+We call this the `consequence rating`.
 Some types of consequences use this rating directly to tie the consequence with the game mechanics.

 | Position     | Consequence Rating |
 | ------------ | ------------------ |